rrovetto/The-Space-Traffic-Management-Ontology/README.md

 # The Space Traffic Management Ontology (STMO)
-The STM ontology is an ontology of the STM domain.
+An ontology of the space traffic management domain.

+## Contact
+rrovetto(at)terpalum.umd.edu

+## Rights
+© 2018-2020, Robert John Rovetto.
+All rights reserved.